Run Locally

 First launch

-On first launch the app presents a three-step onboarding wizard.
-All settings can be changed later.
+On first launch the app presents an onboarding wizard that walks you through each step above.
+All settings can be changed later in Settings.